 - Space.
 Your festival doesn't just need enough open space for the stage or stages.
 You'll also need backstage areas, trailer parking, catering vans, portable bathroom facilities, and campgrounds if it’s a weekend festival.
 If you're planning to have more than one stage in use at a time, you'll also need to leave enough space between them or the acts will drown each other out.

-- Budget wisely for artists: You might be lucky enough to attract big name musicians to your festival, but be aware of your total artist budget.
-If you get one huge star act that uses up your total budget, you’re going to struggle to keep festival-goers entertained for the duration of the festival.
-Think about having an eclectic mix of unsigned, local talent, up-and-coming bands, with a big name or two thrown in if budget allows.
+- Budget.
+Don't lose track of your total artist budget.
+If you book one hugely popular act that uses up your total budget, you’re going to struggle to keep festival-goers entertained for the duration of the festival.
+Think about having a mix of local talent and up-and-coming bands, with as big a headliner as your budget allows.

-- Think about non-musical entertainment: There may be downtime between sets, or possibly technical difficulties arise.
-Make sure that you’ve got other types of entertainment for attendees, art installations, maybe dance shows, magicians, wandering theater players, kids’ activities or comedy acts.
+- Entertainment.
+During downtime between sets, or in the case of technical difficulties, have got other types of entertainment for attendees.
+Depending on the theme and audience of your festival, consider adding art installations, dance shows, magicians, wandering actors, kids’ activities, or comedy acts.

-- Market cleverly: Marketing outdoor music festivals is much the same as marketing other types of events, but you do have extra avenues to explore.
-Along with social media and local press, think about the bands and acts that are performing at the festival.
-Their fans are going to make up a large part of your audience, so target their fansites as well as your usual outlets.
+- Marketing.
+Marketing an outdoor music festival requires a different marketing mix than other events.
+In addition to social media, local press, and digital advertising, you should coordinate with the marketing teams for the bands and acts that will perform.
+Their fans are going to make up a large part of your audience, so target their fan sites as well as your usual outlets.

 Festival planning is a highly specialized form of event planning that requires expertise in organization and people management, industry connections, and a passion for music.